 - A maintenance headache – An outdated organizational chart is almost worthless.
 But keeping it up to date is very hard, specially for large organizations.
 Employees might change departments, leave the company, assigned a new role etc. in a short period of time.
 Since it is hard to keep track of these changes properly maintaining an org chart will be time consuming.

 Above I have listed down advantages and disadvantages of org charts.
 I feel the advantages outweigh the disadvantages but that might depend on your organization.
+Also you can get started right away with our ready to use organizational chart templates.

 What do you think about organizational charts?
 You think they are beneficial or a waste of time?
 Do let us know in the comments.
 If you think they’re beneficial you can easily draw one using our org chart software.